 Organisations offering volunteering opportunities to people from migrant backgrounds can create a rich multi-cultural diverse workforce which will increase their resources, outreach and effectiveness.
 Community peer navigators will use their lived experiences, cultural awareness and understanding to identify as well as best relate to clients of similar backgrounds which will lead to more successful interactions with their clients and add value to organisations’ services.

-Apply to be a peer navigator
+"I want to apply to be a peer navigator"

 For any enquiries, you can contact the Shared Routes Project team either by email or whatsapp message: